 Why re-registration?

 The purpose of re-registration is to guarantee the quality of healthcare.
 Reregistration ensures that care in the BIG professions is only provided by healthcare providers who actually actively work in their profession.
-You will receive a letter from us about your re-registration six months before the date (your final re-registration date) that you must have applied for your re-registration.
+You will receive a letter from us about your re-registration six months before the date (your final re-registration date) that you need to have applied for your re-registration.
 If you would like to know more about this, you can read more about reregistration on our website.

 Cost

-Re-registration costs €85, just like registration.
+Re-registration costs €85, just like the first registration.

-Your registration in the BIG register comes with a number of rights and obligations.
+Your registration comes with a number of rights and obligations.
 Together they ensure that the quality of care remains high.
 For example, a BIG registration means that you may use the professional title of your profession, such as doctor, dentist or nurse.
 It also means that you may perform the reserved actions associated with that profession.
 Other healthcare providers may not use these titles or perform the reserved actions independently.
 You can read more about this on the BIG register website.

 Measure included during registration